ryntab/ProcessWire-Sentry/README.md

 This ProcessWire module integrates Sentry error tracking into your ProcessWire site, with additional support for viewing live Sentry events.

+## 🚧 This module is not production ready

 ## Features

 - Configure Sentry DSN, Project ID, Organization ID, and Auth Token.